kubernetes/community/contributors/guide/pull-requests.md

 Commit messages are comprised of two parts; the subject and the body.

-The subject is the first line of the commit message and is often the only part of the commit message needed for small changes.
-These are often done as "one liners "with the `-m` or `--message` flag.
+The subject is the first line of the commit message and is often the only part that is needed for small or trivial changes.
+Those may be done as "one liners" with the `git commit -m` or the `--message` flag, but only if the what and especially why can be fully described in that few words.

 The commit message body is the portion of text below the subject when you run `git commit` without the `-m` flag which will open the commit message for editing in your [preferred editor].
+Typing a few further sentences of clarification is a useful investment in time both for your reviews and overall later project maintenance.

 ```
 This is the commit message subject